mhdawson/micro-app-graph-dashboard/README.md

 npm start
 </PRE>

-from the directory in the micro-app-graph-dashboard was installed.
+from the directory in which the micro-app-graph-dashboard was installed.

 Once the server is started.
 Point your browser at the host/port for the server (or now use the micro-app-electron-launcher).